Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 He cultivated political figures on the rise, long before they acquired a national profile.
 Mr. Jordan first met Hillary Clinton in 1969, the year she graduated from college, and Bill Clinton in 1973, when he returned to Arkansas from law school at Yale.
 He met Barack Obama when the future president was a state senator in Illinois.

 He and Bill Clinton had a particularly warm rapport, with a shared Southern heritage and an interest in golf.
-Mr. Jordan was among the first to suggest then-Sen. Al Gore (D-Tenn.) as Clinton’s running mate in 1992.
+Mr. Jordan was among the first to suggest Sen. Al Gore (D-Tenn.) as Clinton’s running mate in 1992.
 After Clinton was elected, Mr. Jordan vetted candidates for Cabinet positions and the White House staff.
-When he later visited those officials, he always remembered to bring flowers for their administrative assistants.
+When he later visited those officials, he always brought flowers for their administrative assistants.

 “I have seen Vernon — too many times to count — help not just young people but any people,” Strauss told The Washington Post in 1998.
 “There are individuals in this country leading corporations and financial institutions and laboring in the vineyards because Vernon has been there to help and to make a few phone calls for them.
 That’s why people respect him.”

-One topic often whispered about away from Mr. Jordan’s presence was what a 1992 Washington Post profile called his “reputation as a lady-killer” — which he refused to discuss, except to say, “I like all kinds of people.
+One topic often whispered about away from Mr. Jordan’s presence was what a 1992 Post profile called his “reputation as a lady-killer” — which he declined to discuss, except to say, “I like all kinds of people.
 And I’m not going to stop liking people.”

 To Clinton, Mr. Jordan was a sounding board in good times and bad.
 He consoled the president after the 1993 suicide of deputy White House counsel Vincent Foster and after Commerce Secretary Ron Brown was killed in a plane crash in 1996.